-Jay Causey practiced for nearly 39 years in the area of workers’ compensation and disability law, including Washington state workers’ compensation claims, Social Security disability cases, Longshore and Harbor Workers’ Act cases, Defense Base Act claims, and maritime injury cases.
-As of the end of 2016 he retired from active case handling, but will continue to assist the new firm of Causey Wright with management and development, along with his ongoing organization work.
+Jay Causey practiced for nearly 40 years in the area of workers’ compensation and disability law, including Washington state workers’ compensation claims, Social Security disability cases, Longshore and Harbor Workers’ Act cases, Defense Base Act claims, and maritime injury cases.
+As of the end of 2016 he retired from active case handling, but will continue to assist Causey Wright with management and practice development, along with his ongoing organization work.

 Jay is past chair of the Workers’ Compensation Section of the Washington State Association for Justice (formerly the Washington State Trial Lawyers’ Association), and from 1994 to 1995 served as Chair of the Workers’ Compensation section of the Association of Trial Lawyers of America (ATLA), now called the American Association for Justice (AAJ).
 Jay was a founding and charter member of the National Organization of Social Security Claimants’ Representatives, established in 1979.